 Unlike the full-time option, the online option allows founders to complete the program on a part-time basis with a flexible schedule and over a longer period of time.
 The online program can be completed in 14 months compared to 9 months for the full-time program.

 “Our goal is to provide the same quality learning across both programs,” said Taft Price, a co-director of the MBC program and a professor in the Department of Entrepreneurship & Strategy.
-“By offering our content both in-person and online, we will meet the needs and schedules of a wider variety of founders than ever before.
-Our in-person option provides structure to allow the founders to apply what are learning to their business in real time.
+“By offering our content both in person and online, we will meet the needs and schedules of a wider variety of founders than ever before.
+Our in-person option provides structure to allow the founders to apply what they are learning to their business in real time.
 The online program is ideal for founders who need to fit the program around other pressing demands on their time and prefer the flexibility of learning the content at the time best suited to their lives.”

 The Eccles School enrolled the first group of founders in the MBC program in fall 2019.
 It was created to blend the best attributes of a business curriculum with a startup accelerator.
 The founders develop their startups while taking classes from leading experts and receiving extensive resources and mentorship to help them address their immediate business needs.
 A viable startup is required to enroll in the MBC program, and classroom learning will be immediately applied to the founder’s startup.

 Dylan Turner was one of the first students to participate in the program in 2019-20.
 During that time, he grew a telehealth company, Doxy.me, which saw massive growth during the pandemic, and he credited the MBC program as helping them prepare.